hensm/fx_cast/README.md

 cd fx_cast
 npm install
 npm run build

+# Install manifest for dist/ build.
+Installs to
+# user-specific location and overrides a system-wide
+# install.
+Call `remove-manifest` to restore previous state.
 npm run install-manifest
+npm run remove-manifest
 ````

 This will build the ext and app, outputting to `dist/`: